-Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using Denormalized Source table from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Once you have connected successfully, Please navigate to Source Analyzer and define your Sources.
+In this Informatica Normalizer Transformation example, we are using the Denormalized Source table from the SQL Server database as our source definitions.
+Please refer Database Source article

 Please navigate to Target Designer and define the Target.
-In this example, we are using the already created SQL tables (Normalized prosecutors and Normalized Sales) as our target definition.
-Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating target definition
+In this Informatica Normalizer Transformation example, we are using the already created SQL tables (Normalized prosecutors and Sales) as our target definition.
+Please refer Target table using Source Definition to understand the target definition

-This will open the Mapping Name window to write unique name for this mapping.
-Let me write m_normalizer and click OK button.
+It opens the Mapping Name window to write a unique name (m_normalizer) for this mapping.
+Next, click the OK button.

-Drag and drop the DenormalizedSource source definitions from Sources folder to the mapping designer.
-Once you drag the source, Power Center designer will automatically create the source qualifier for you.
-I suggest you to refer Source Qualifier Transformation article.
+Drag and drop the DenormalizedSource source definitions from the Sources folder to the mapping designer.
+Once you drag the source, the Power Center designer automatically creates the Source Qualifier for you.

-Next, let me create Normalizer transformation in informatica.
-To do so, Please navigate to Transformation menu in Menu Bar.
-Next, select the Create.. option
+Next, let me create a Normalizer Transformation in Informatica.
+To do so, Please navigate to the Transformation menu and select the Create.. option

-This will open the Create Transformation window as shown below.
-Please select the Normalizer from drop down list and provide the unique name (nrm_ProductSale) for this transformation and click on Create button
+It opens the Create Transformation window.
+Please choose the Informatica normalizer transformation and provide the unique name (nrm_ProductSale) and then click on Create button

-Now you can see the Normalizer Transformation in your mapping area.
+Now you can see the Informatica Normalizer Transformation in your mapping area.
 Remember, you can’t simply drag and drop fields from Source Qualifier to Normalizer.
-So, we have to explicitly create the fields inside a Normalizer transformation.
+So, we have to create the fields inside it explicitly.

-From the below screenshot you can observe that, We added 7 new columns using the New Port button.
-Remember, both the Data type, and Precision should match with the input and output fields.
+From the below screenshot, you can observe that We added 7 new columns using the New Port button.
+Remember, both the Data type and Precision should match the input and output fields.

 Next, we selected the Year column and clicked the Right Shift button beside the Level.

-This will create a Level field, and shift the Year column to Level 2.
+It creates a Level field and shifts the Year column to Level 2.

-Similarly, we added the Sales, and Orders columns to Level 2.
-In our Source table Year, Orders, and Sales are repeating for 4 times (2014, 2015, 2016, and 2017).
-This is why we assigned 4 to Occurs.
-If this is not the case then use approprate number.
+Similarly, we added the Sales and Orders columns to Level 2.
+In our Source table Year, Orders, and Sales are repeated for 4 times (2014, 2015, 2016, and 2017).
+That’s why we assigned 4 to Occurs.
+If this is not the case, then use an appropriate number.

-Now you can the Number of Input and Output ports that are automatically created by the Normalizer.
+Now you can see the Number of Input and Output ports that are automatically created by the Normalizer Transformation in Informatica.

-You can see the Normalizer Transformation will all the required Filed name.
-Now we have to connect the Input and Outputs to Normalizer transformation
+You can see the Normalizer will all the required Field names.
+Now we have to connect the Input and Outputs to this.

-First we connected the Source Qualifier with the Normalizer
+First, we connected the Source Qualifier with the Informatica Normalizer Transformation

-Next, Drag and drop the target definition from Targets folder to the mapping designer
+Next, Drag and drop the target definition from the Targets folder to the mapping designer

-Connect the Output fields from Normalizer transformation to the target definitions.
-Please use the Autolink.. option to connect them.
-Before we close the Mapping, Let us validate the mapping by going to Mapping Menu bar and selecting the Validate option.
+Connect the Output fields from the Normalizer transformation to the target definitions using the Autolink.. option.
+Before we close the Informatica Normalizer transformation Mapping, Let us validate the mapping by going to Mapping and selecting the Validate option.

-This will open Create Workflow window as shown below.
-Please provide the unique name (wf_NormalizerTrans) and leave the default settings.
+It opens the Create Workflow window to provide the unique name (wf_NormalizerTrans) and leave the default settings.

-For this example we will create a Non-reusable Session.
-In order to create, Please navigate to Tasks Menu and select the Create option as shown below.
+For this Informatica Normalizer transformation example, we will create a Non-reusable Session.
+To create, Please navigate to Tasks Menu and select the Create option.

-Please provide a unique name for this session.
+Please provide a unique name for this Informatica Normalizer transformation session.
 Here, we are naming it as s_NormalizerTran.
-Once you click on the Create button, a new window called Mappings will be opened.
+Once you click on the Create button, a new window called Mappings will open.
 Here, we are selecting the m_normalizer

 Please link the Start Task and the session task.